hanabi/hanabi.github.io/Reference.md

 ### The 5 Pull Prompt & The 5 Pull Finesse

 - *5 Pulls* are also allowed to initiate a *Prompt* or *Finesse*.
-- For example, in a 3-player game:
+- For example, in a 4-player game:
   - It is the first turn of the game and nothing is played on the stacks.
-  - Cathy's hand is as follows, from newest to oldest: `blue 4, blue 4, blue 5, red 2, blue 2`
+  - Cathy's hand is as follows, from newest to oldest: `blue 4, blue 4, blue 5, red 2, red 2`
+  - Donald's hand is as follows, from newest to oldest: `yellow 4, yellow 4, green 1, yellow 3, yellow 3`
   - Alice clues number 5 to Cathy, touching the blue 5 on slot 3.
   - Bob knows that since the team is the *Early Game*, Alice's clue might be a *5 Stall*.
-However, Bob also knows that you are only allowed to perform a *5 Stall* if there are no normal *Save Clues* or *Play Clues* to give.
-  - Bob sees that Cathy has a blue 2 on chop that could have been saved with a *2 Save*.
+  - However, Bob also knows that you are only allowed to perform a *5 Stall* if there are no normal *Save Clues* or *Play Clues* to give.
+Bob sees that Donald has a green 1 that could be *Play Clued*.
 Thus, Bob knows that Alice's clue cannot not be a *5 Stall*, which makes it a *5 Pull* instead (since it is two-or-more-away from the chop).
   - Bob knows that if this was a *5 Pull*, it would be pulling the red 2.
 If Bob does nothing, Cathy might go on to misplay the red 2 as some playable 1.
   - Thus, this must be a *5 Pull Finesse*, so Bob blind-plays his *Finesse Position*.
 It is a red 1 and it successfully plays.
-  - From Cathy's perspective, she initially concluded that Alice's number 5 clue was just a *5 Stall*.
-However, Bob blind-played his *Finesse Position* card, and Cathy knows that Bob would not do that if the move was a *5 Stall*.
-This must be a *5 Pull Finesse*, so Cathy blind-plays her slot 4 card.
+  - Cathy knows that the only reason that Bob would blind-play a card is it this was a *5 Pull Finesse*.
+Cathy blind-plays her slot 4 card.
 It is a red 2 and it successfully plays.
 - Unlike other types of *Finesses*, *5 Pull Finesses* **must** be demonstrated with a blind-play between when the *5 Pull* is given and the *5 Pulled* player's next turn (e.g. a *Forward Finesse*).
 - Subsequently, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
 (This is because we don't want the person with the pulled card to have to entertain too many possibilities.)
 - Remember that during a *5 Pull Finesse*, the pulled card **always** matches the blind-play.
 In other words, it generally impossible to perform a *5 Pull Bluff*, a *5 Pull Double Bluff*, and so on.